It wasn't pertinent at the time, so it's lost now probably.

 And then we'll have some realistic adult thinking.

-You'll get some people that will come on out there as things calm down a bit here, say near the end of this year, and they'll say, okay, okay, citizens, uh we can project that you know there's not going to be any new car project or new cars made in the United States for five years.
+as things calm down a bit here, say near the end of this year, and they'll say, okay, okay, citizens, we can project that, you know, there's not going to be any new car project or new cars made in the United States for five years.

-But of course, we'll have discovered that we've got you know critical parts shortages, critical parts shortages right in here before we hit summer.
+But of course, we'll have discovered that we've got, you know, critical part shortages.

 As I've discovered, you know, my batteries go dead on my truck, and so I've got to go get new batteries, that kind of thing, right?

-Or the batteries go dead on my tractor because of ill use, you know, and so I've got to get a desulfurator and recharge it and so on, because there aren't batteries produced around here, right?
+Or the batteries go dead on my tractor because of ill use, you know, and so I've got to get a desulfurator and recharge it and so on because there aren't batteries produced around here, right?

-And so there's critical parts shortages.
+And so there's critical part shortages.

-We'll keep discovering those over the course of these three years, and that'll that'll account for the drops down the whole time.
+We'll keep discovering those over the course of these three years, and that'll account for the drops down the whole time.

-And our plan is uh consensus, everybody feels good, there's been a lot of trouble over the three Years we've had a lot of um uh uh pain, anger, death, denial, anxiety, uh euphoria, crashing, all of this stuff.
+We've had a lot of pain, anger, death, denial, anxiety, euphoria, crashing, all of this stuff.

-Okay, it's gonna be a hellacious three damn years, and during this period of time, all you need to remember the only model that makes sense is this too will pass, and I'll get through it.
+And during this period of time, all you need to remember, the only model that makes sense is this too will pass.

-That's what we're in the process of doing is discovering what that new social order has to get through in order to be creative.
+That's what we're in the process of doing, is discovering what that new social order has to get through in order to be creative.

-And then, once the plan is implemented, at least in our our collective social understanding, we'll head out here, and then 18 years from now, this will be our new normal, and we'll be able to have a normalcy bias.
+And then, once the plan is implemented, at least in our collective social understanding, we'll head out here.

 It won't be like the normal that existed in the past.